Currently on View in H213

-Wilson spent much of the 1750s in Italy, living in both Venice and Rome.
-Upon his return to England around 1759, he quickly became the preeminent British landscape painter.
-Wilson’s classical motifs, including the ruined temple in Apollo and the Seasons, likely derived from his studies in Italy.
+Richard Wilson spent much of the decade of the 1750s in Italy, living in both Venice and Rome.
+Upon his return to England around 1759, he quickly became the preeminent English painter of the classical landscape.